cltl/python-for-text-analysis/README.md

 ### Weekly assignments
 You are asked to hand in 4 assignments in total.
 The deadlines are either on Friday before 23:59 or on Tuesday at 17:00.
-Submission is done through Blackboard.
+Submission is done through Google Drive (see submission forms below in the schedule).
 Submission 1 day after the deadline results in two points deduction of your grade.
 After that, the resulting grade is a 1.
 We have to be strict about this, because we will discuss the assignments in class and we need time to look at your submissions.